mbp-lab/dona/README.md

 environemnt you are running in.

 ### Docker (easy start to see things running)
-Kalinka is packaged in a docker container and has a dependency on postgreSQL.
+Dona is packaged in a docker container and has a dependency on postgreSQL.

 ### SBT Cache Container